Normando1945/Simple-Python-Matlab-JavaSript-Functions-Collection/fun_BNewmark/Readme.md

 3. **Conversion and Plotting**: Converts arrays to lists and uses Matplotlib to plot the seismic record, displacement, velocity, and acceleration in separate subplots.

 #### Visualization:
-- **Figure 1 - Seismic Record**: Plots the seismic record over time.
+- **Sub Figure 1 - Seismic Record**: Plots the seismic record over time.
-- **Figure 2 - Displacement**: Shows the displacement response over time.
+- **Sub Figure 2 - Displacement**: Shows the displacement response over time.
-- **Figure 3 - Velocity**: Illustrates the velocity response over time.
+- **Sub Figure 3 - Velocity**: Illustrates the velocity response over time.
-- **Figure 4 - Acceleration**: Compares the seismic record, acceleration response, and total acceleration response over time.
+- **Sub Figure 4 - Acceleration**: Compares the seismic record, acceleration response, and total acceleration response over time.

 #### Usage:
 This function is ideal for engineers and researchers studying the effects of seismic activity on structures.
 It can be used for educational purposes or practical applications in structural engineering and seismology.
 Below is an example of recommended parameters for a typical use case: